Jonah Matranga: Solo career and New End Original

-Matranga's song "Crush on Everyone" was featured in the score to the 2008 John Humber film Dakota Skye and "Got My List" was sung by the movie's protagonists.
+Matranga's song "Crush on Everyone" was featured in the soundtrack to the 2008 John Humber film Dakota Skye, and "Got My List" was sung by the movie's protagonists.

 Guest appearances

-Jonah has contributed backup vocals to War All the Time (by Thursday) on the track "Steps Ascending", and to the Deftones's acoustic remix version of "Be Quiet and Drive (Far Away)" and a cover of Sade's song "No Ordinary Love", both of which the Deftones released as b-sides (also, several Deftones members contributed to Far's cover of the Jawbox song "Savory").
+Matranga has contributed backup vocals to War All the Time (by Thursday) on the track "Steps Ascending", to the Deftones's acoustic remix version of "Be Quiet and Drive (Far Away)", and to a cover of Sade's song "No Ordinary Love", both of which the Deftones released as b-sides.
+Several Deftones members contributed to Far's cover of the Jawbox song "Savory".

-He has also contributed to previous Matt Nathanson releases, a song called "Swamp" for tweaker (a.k.a.
+Matranga has also contributed to previous Matt Nathanson releases, a song called "Swamp" for Tweaker (a.k.a.
 Chris Vrenna, former member of Nine Inch Nails), which ended up a b-side for the album The Attraction to All Things Uncertain, and to two Fort Minor songs for the album The Rising Tied: "Red to Black" with Kenna; and the single "Where'd You Go" with Holly Brook, where he also appears in the video.
-"Where'd You Go" managed to reach the #4 spot at the Billboard Hot 100.
+"Where'd You Go" reached the #4 spot on the Billboard Hot 100.

 Matranga's name does not appear on the title card before and after the video, though he is credited on the album.
 He attributed his video anonymity (jokingly) to his name being too long and "music biz yuck".
 He often expresses his negative opinion of the music industry's business ethics.

-In 2005 he co-wrote "Calling" for Taproot, the first single from their album Blue-Sky Research.
-He also appeared on Food & Liquor, the debut album for Lupe Fiasco, on the track entitled "The Instrumental", which appeared on the Madden 07 soundtrack.
+In 2005, Matranga co-wrote "Calling" for Taproot, the first single from their album Blue-Sky Research.
+He also appeared on Food & Liquor, the debut album for Lupe Fiasco, on the track entitled "The Instrumental", which also appeared on the Madden NFL 07 soundtrack.
 Jonah sings a hook ("And he never lied, 'cause he never said anything at all") directly taken from the lyrics from "Nestle", a song from the Far album Water & Solutions.
 The track was produced by Mike Shinoda of Linkin Park and Fort Minor.

-Jonah has also lent his vocals on Atlanta-based band [minus]'s (later changed to [minus driver]) song "Hesitant and Polite" which appeared on their album Structure of Simplicity.
+Matranga has also lent his vocals on Atlanta-based band [minus]'s (later changed to [minus driver]) song "Hesitant and Polite" which appeared on their album Structure of Simplicity.

-Jonah returned to the onelinedrawing name in 2012 for Audio Antihero label's "Some.Alternate.Universe" compilation for the FSID charity.
+Matranga returned to the onelinedrawing name in 2012 for Audio Antihero label's Some.Alternate.Universe compilation for the FSID charity.
 He contributed "Friendship Tango".

-Jonah sung backing vocals for Zebulon-Raleigh, North Carolina–based songwriter Nick Driver's independent release Poets' Corner Volume One track titled "Universal Love" in late 2012.
+Matranga sang backing vocals for Zebulon-Raleigh, North Carolina–based songwriter Nick Driver's independent release Poets' Corner Volume One track titled "Universal Love" in late 2012.

-In August 2021, UK stoner/post-rock band Sons of Alpha Centauri released their latest album Push featuring Jonah as guest vocalist on all nine tracks.
+In August 2021, UK stoner/post-rock band Sons of Alpha Centauri released their album Push featuring Matranga as guest vocalist on all nine tracks.
 This was a notable departure from the band's formerly instrumental sound.